cancerberoSgx/geometrizejs/geometrizejs-cli/README.md

 ## TODO

-- [ ] readme TOC
+- [ ] move series, load input file/parse format, optimizeSvg to a separate library geometrizejs-extra so it's also an API
-- [ ] cli: use mujer for optimizing and remove this implementation
+- [ ] use mujer for optimizing and remove this implementation
-- [ ] use svg-to-png-converter to render bitmap formats
 - [ ] users cannot use ImageRunner or Bitmap as types
 - [ ] integrate magica to generate gifs ?
 - [ ] research on generating SVG animations
 - [ ] let postScript be a template so I can reference variable property values defined from the command line.
 Ex: postScript: "convert <%=output%>/*.<%=format%> <%=output=>/anim.gif"
-- [ ] since is not browser and since
+- [x] readme TOC
+- [x] use svg-to-png-converter to render bitmap formats
 - [x] input from url
 - [x] document src/options.ts
 - [x] options in readme